|This is an unofficial version.

 67(4) The application under subsection (1) together with a copy of the judge's appointment, a copy of the affidavit required under subsection (2) and copies of other documents to be used on the application, shall be served on the tenant at least five days before the day appointed by the judge for the inquiry into the matter.

-68 Except as otherwise varied by this Part, The Queen's Bench Act applies to applications made and proceedings had under this Part.
+68 Except as otherwise varied by this Part, The Court of King's Bench Act and the Court of King's Bench Rules apply to applications made and proceedings had under this Part.

-69 The proceedings under this Part shall be intituled in the Court of Queen's Bench and shall be styled:
+69 The proceedings under this Part shall be intituled in the Court of King's Bench and shall be styled:

 "In the matter of (giving the name of the party complaining), landlord, against (giving the name of the party complained against), tenant."